Gülfem Hatun: Biography

+state I was in!
+There were guests, I have no idea what I said, I dozed off for the whole long day… You made a complete buffoon out of me!
+God-willing, when we see each other again, we can talk about it.”

+In 1559, a rebellion against Suleiman was led by Şehzade Bayezid, his son with Hürrem.
+Gülfem became involved by sending a letter to Bayezid, advising the rebellious prince to comply with his father's wishes.

+Charities

 In September 1542, she commissioned a soup kitchen in Üsküdar.
-In March 1543 she established the financial ground work to built a "timber frame mosque" now known as the "Gülfem Hatun Mosque", located near the soup kitchen.
+In March 1543 she established the financial ground work to build a "timber frame mosque" now known as the "Gülfem Hatun Mosque", located near the soup kitchen.
 According to a local tradition, the mosque was intended for the use of women and opened to men only in recent times.
-A school is also present near the mosque.
+The complex also consisted of a maktab, a madrasa and a caravanserai.
+Only the mosque has survived to the present day.

+Death

-She died in 1561–62, and was buried in her own mosque.
+She died in October–November 1561, and was buried in the courtyard of her own mosque.